davidascher/quark-borked/README.md

 Technical debt:
 	- redirects get scanned periodically to fix links from internal pages
 	- (someday: redirects get broadcast to peers)
+	- is it possible to do the urlgather code inside of meteor? (single process would be better!)

 Open questions
 	- show redirects?